 When the pandemic occurred, I was teaching and working as a paralegal.
 At that time, the schools had closed, and I found myself in need of additional work.
 I discovered an online proofreading course and decided to take a risk and pursue it, as I had always wanted to work as a book editor.
 After successfully completing the course, I began searching for proofreading opportunities.

 I then realized that I could learn more skills, earn more income, and be more helpful to others if I pursued copyediting.
-At that point, I discovered and enrolled in Edit Republic’s “High-Level Proofreading Pro” course as well as Phon’s copyediting course and was provided an opportunity to work for a publishing company.
+At that point, I discovered and enrolled in Edit Republic’s “High-Level Proofreading And Copyediting Pro” course as well as Phon’s copyediting course and was provided an opportunity to work for a publishing company.
 After having secured that position, I decided to advance my skills with line editing.

 Can you tell us about your business and the services you offer?